Homeopathy Makes No Sense!

 I don’t get it,

 Because you’re thinking of substances, which when diluted become less and less; but, homeopathic remedies aren’t substances, they’re energies, “ghosts” of the substance they once were.
-It’s like an empty drawing of what was once there; like, if it was poison ivy, it would be a drawing of a poison ivy leaf.
+It’s like an empty drawing of what was once there; like, if it was poison ivy, it would be a “drawing” of a poison ivy leaf.
 An empty picture.
 Your immune system would see it and say, “Yikes!
 It’s poison ivy!” and then jump on it and beat it up!
 But, if you had poison ivy for real, you would have tricked your immune system into attacking and beating up the poison ivy!
-So, in essence, the remedies are fake diseases! (“disease drawings”) It’s like the matador waving the red cape to attract the bull.
-“Toro!
-Toro!
-Here, Toro!
-Over here!”
-“Toro” is your immune system and the matador is the remedy.
+So, in essence, the remedies are fake diseases! (“disease drawings”) calling attention to what you want the immune system to notice and do something about!

 I know!
 It’s very clever!
 You gotta hand it to Samuel Hahnemann!
-He thought of it all by himself, nobody else did!
+He thought of it all by himself!

 Is Standard Medical Practice A Giant Fraud?